 US Citizen Abroad Never Filed Taxes?
 Here’s What You Need to Know

 The truth is that many of those US citizens abroad who aren’t filing have never filed US taxes from abroad because they aren’t aware that they are required to.
 The US is the only developed nation that requires expats to file after all, so it is an anomaly, rather than obvious.
-Ignorance of the requirement isn’t an excuse that will let expats who aren’t filing avoid fines though if or when the IRS asks however.
+Ignorance of the requirement isn’t an excuse that will let expats who aren’t filing avoid fines, if or when the IRS asks, however.

-Since FATCA (the 2010 Foreign Account Tax Compliance Act), almost all foreign banks and other financial firms are providing the IRS with information about their US account holders directly, while most foreign governments have signed information sharing agreements with the US, so the IRS now has access to information that lets it know which expats should in fact be filing US taxes.
+Since FATCA (the 2010 Foreign Account Tax Compliance Act), almost all foreign banks and other financial firms are providing the IRS with information about their US account holders directly.
+Most foreign governments have signed information sharing agreements with the US too, so the IRS now has access to information that lets it know which expats should in fact be filing US taxes.

-So we strongly recommend that, to avoid fines, US citizens living abroad who have never filed US taxes should take steps to become compliant as soon as possible.
+So we strongly recommend that, in order to avoid fines, US citizens living abroad who have never filed US taxes take steps to become compliant as soon as possible.

 How can US citizens living abroad who have never filed US taxes become compliant?

 US citizens living abroad who have just missed one or two years of US federal tax filing can catch up by simply back filing their missing returns.